G20 summit: PM Modi and Donald Trump discuss trade, 5G networks, defence ties and Iran

 The US president said the two countries had become ‘great friends’ and had never been closer, while Modi thanked him for expressing his ‘love towards India’.

-Prime Minister Narendra Modi met United States President Donald Trump on the sidelines of the G20 summit in the city of Osaka in Japan on Monday to discuss bilateral and global matters.
+Prime Minister Narendra Modi met United States President Donald Trump ahead of the opening of the G20 summit in the city of Osaka in Japan on Friday to discuss bilateral and global matters.
 This was the first meeting between the leaders since Modi’s re-election last month.

 The two leaders met shortly after a trilateral meeting that also involved Japan.
 They discussed a host of key matters, including trade, defence relations and 5G communications networks, The Indian Express reported.